 Paul McCartney plays the soundtrack of my life.

 He created and plays the music my generation grew up on.
 It is hard to exaggerate that the Beatles — the group he was in before Wings — was one of the most seminal bands of the last century and changed the face of popular music and culture.
 Was this concert in November of 2005 as good?
 I’ll tell you at The End.

 What does a $115 ticket buy you?
 Not the worst seat in the house.
-No, that was the seat a hundred feed to my left.
-At this price it’s BYOO (Bring Your Own Oxygen).
+No, that was the seat a hundred feet to my left.
+At this price, it’s BYOO (Bring Your Own Oxygen).
 To get a seat on the floor is $250 plus fees.

 Did you notice that Paul McCartney’s name on it is the same if rotated 180 degrees?

-This was followed by a video starting with WWII in 1942 and the bombing of England, his birth and early life in Liverpool.
+This was followed by a video starting with WWII in 1942 and the bombing of England, his birth, and his early life in Liverpool.

 There were then photos of the Quarrymen then the Beatles at the 1964 Ed Sullivan Show (I remember watching it) and then Wings.
-Then various tours followed by the 9/11 concert in NY, Live 8 in Hyde Park, London and his huge concert “Live in Red Square”, Moscow.
-(Back in the 1960’s, the Beatles had been forbidden in the Soviet Union.)
+Then various tours followed by the 9/11 concert in NY, Live 8 in Hyde Park, London, and his colossal concert “Live in Red Square,” Moscow.
+(Back in the 1960s, the Beatles had been forbidden in the Soviet Union.)

 Yet another history trivia: When Paul performed his previous tour in Rome, they build a stage over part of the floor of the Coliseum.
-An historical first!
+A historical first!